 This female red breasted merganser was strutting the beach.
 She should be heading north by now.

-My first tree barn swallow picture.
+tree barn swallow picture.
 There were tons of these flying high around the turnaround.
 For the first time I actually saw one land in the bushes.
 Thanks, Michael and Steve for the correct id.

 Big barge heading under the Sunshine Skyway bridge.
 I didn’t stay long at the turnaround.
 I quickly headed to the mulberry bush woods to see if there was anything there I hadn’t seen before.
 Boy, was I in for a treat.
 More to come…